 Kimchi for the stew

 When cooking with kimchi, you should always use fully fermented, sour kimchi.
 The older the better!
 If you don’t have old kimchi, don’t let that stop you from making this kimchi stew or other dishes made with kimchi.
-Your Korean market may carry commercially packaged kimchi called mukeunji (묵은지), meaning old kimchi.
+Your Korean market may carry commercially packaged kimchi called mukeunji (묵은지), meaning very old kimchi.

 If the kimchi is overly sour, add a teaspoon or two of sugar to the stew to balance out the sour taste.